-May in Indianapolis is all about racing, and guests at the Indianapolis Zoo can get into some fast-paced fun during the 42nd running of Zoopolis 500, presented
+May in Indianapolis is all about racing, and guests at the Indianapolis Zoo can look forward to some fast-paced fun during the annual running of Zoopolis 500, presented

 Following the race, guests are invited to meet the winning tortoise and pit crew – animal care staff who can answer turtle-related questions.
-Later in the day, visitors can stop by Deserts for a special tortoise chat and to learn more about the Zoo’s efforts to help these critically endangered animals in Madagascar.
+Later in the day, visitors can stop by Deserts for a special tortoise chat and learn more about the Zoo’s efforts to help these critically endangered animals in Madagascar.